From Rows to Reasoning: A Retrieval-Augmented Multimodal Framework for Spreadsheet Understanding: Evaluation

 \subsubsection{Discussion}

 Although FRTR does not surpass SpreadsheetLLM in raw accuracy on this single-sheet benchmark, it achieves near-equivalent results while offering stronger efficiency and transparency benefits.
-It is important to further note that FRTR's approach considered every sheet in an Excel workbook, while SpreadsheetLLM only compressed and provided the relevant sheet to the LLM.
-FRTR’s advanced multimodal retrieval-augmented approach focuses on retrieving the minimal evidence needed for reasoning rather than compressing the entire sheet, reducing token consumption and supporting explainable, auditable outputs.
+It is important to further note that FRTR's approach considered every sheet in an Excel workbook, while SpreadsheetLLM was given the oracle sheet (as was implemented in the SpreadsheetLLM paper).
+FRTR's advanced multimodal retrieval-augmented approach focuses on retrieving the minimal evidence needed for reasoning rather than compressing the entire sheet, reducing token consumption and supporting explainable, auditable outputs.
 These findings indicate that FRTR generalizes effectively even in non-multimodal, single-sheet scenarios where its architectural advantages (cross-sheet retrieval and image reasoning) are not fully utilized.
-Matching SpreadsheetLLM’s performance under these constrained conditions highlights the robustness of retrieval-augmented reasoning and its potential as a scalable, interpretable alternative to context-compression approaches.
+Matching SpreadsheetLLM's performance under these constrained conditions highlights the robustness of retrieval-augmented reasoning and its potential as a scalable, interpretable alternative to context-compression approaches.